Soham1712/Week-9-assignment/README.md

 ### Step 4: Implementing Mouse-hover Interactivity
 - Integrate event listeners to facilitate mouse-hover interactivity, highlighting paths and nodes.
+- Implement the tooltip functionality to display information on flow and value upon hovering.

+[Include code snippets or screenshots related to implementing tooltip functionality]

 ### Step 5: Finalizing and Testing
 - Validate and test the interactive features to ensure smooth functionality.